OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

             }

             // Entity Framework context class is not thread-safe, so it must
-            // be instantiated and disposed within the function. using (ContosoAdsContext db = new ContosoAdsContext())
+            // be instantiated and disposed within hello function. using (ContosoAdsContext db = new ContosoAdsContext())
             {
                 var id = blobInfo.AdId;